Htiango/Painting-Classification/README.md

 Use crawler to download images

-Download lib files from https://www.mathworks.com/matlabcentral/fileexchange/55863-logistic-regression-for-classification
+Download lib file from https://www.mathworks.com/matlabcentral/fileexchange/55863-logistic-regression-for-classification

+Create a new folder 'lib' in Painting-Classification/HOG/, then put file downloaded in this folder and unzip it.

 Add the lib folder/files to path for Matlab.